Guohai93/reinforcement-learning-an-introduction/chap03/chap3-figure.md

 ![figure3_5](./images/figure3_5.png)

-> Feel free to discuss with me if you have any questions！【Homepage：http://guohai.tech   Email：xuguohai7@163.com】
+> Feel free to discuss with me if you have any questions !【Homepage: http://guohai.tech  Email: xuguohai7@163.com】